jamesplease/fi-calc-guide/src/index.md

 FI Calc is a powerful and flexible retirement calculator.

-Planning a retirement involves an important decision: how much money will you withdraw from your investments each year?
+Retirement involves an important decision: how much money will you withdraw from your investments each year?
 Most people wish to withdraw as much as they can to maximize their quality of life, but not so much that they run out of money.

 It's impossible to know with certainty how much you can safely withdraw each year, because you can't know how the market will perform during your retirement,